netascode/ansible-dc-vxlan/SWITCH_CREDENTIALS_GUIDE.md

 - An env var consumed by the helper script used as `--vault-id` (inspect the helper at your site-packages path to see what it expects).

 ## Troubleshooting
-- Decryption failed: “no vault secrets were found …”
+- Decryption failed: "no vault secrets were found ..."
   - Ensure `vault_password_file` or `vault_identity_list` is set in `ansible.cfg`, or `ANSIBLE_VAULT_PASSWORD_FILE` exported.
   - The vault file must contain the correct (non-empty) password and match the ciphertext.
 - Environment variables not picked up: